oduameh/node-course/docs/Instructions/running-the-node.md

 ### Running the node

-In order to run, the `cardano-node` will require some configuration files alongside a few startup flags
+In order to run, the `cardano-node` will require some configuration files alongside a few startup flags.

 The node requires the following files to run as a basic node or relay (non-block-producing):
 - **Main configuration file**: contains node settings and points to the **Shelley**, **Byron**, **Alonzo**, and **Conway** Genesis files.